Margraviate of Brandenburg: Early Ascanian rule

 During the second phase of the German Ostsiedlung, Albert the Bear began the expansionary eastern policy of the Ascanians.
-From 1123 to 1125 Albert developed contacts with Pribislav, who served as the godfather for the Ascanian's first son, Otto, and gave the boy the Zauche region as a christening present in 1134.
+From 1123 to 1125, Albert developed contacts with Pribislav, who served as the godfather for the Ascanian's first son, Otto, and gave the boy the Zauche region as a christening present in 1134.
 In the same year, Emperor Lothair III named Albert margrave of the Northern March and raised Pribislav to the status of king, although that was later rescinded.
 Also in 1134, Albert succeeded in securing for the Ascanians the inheritance of the childless Pribislav.
 After the latter's death in 1150, Albert received the Havolane residence of Brenna.
 The Ascanians also began to build the castle of Spandau.

-In contrast to their leaders who had accepted Christianity, the Havolane population still worshipped old Slavic deities and opposed Albert's assumption of power.
+In contrast to their leaders, who had accepted Christianity, the Havolane population still worshipped old Slavic deities and opposed Albert's assumption of power.
 Jaxa of Köpenick, a possible relative of Pribislav and a claim-holder to Brandenburg, controlled Brandenburg with Polish help, and ruled the land of the Stodorans.
 Older historical research dates this conquest to 1153, although there are no definite sources for the date.
-More recent researchers (such as Lutz Partenheimer) date it to spring 1157, as it is doubtful that Albert would not have responded to Jaxa's actions for four years.
+More recent researchers (such as Lutz Partenheimer) date it to spring 1157, as it is doubtful that Albert would have responded to Jaxa's actions for four years.

 With bloody victories on 11 June 1157, Albert the Bear was able to reconquer Brandenburg, exile Jaxa, and found a new lordship.
 Because he already held the title of margrave, Albert styled himself as Margrave of Brandenburg (Adelbertus Dei gratia marchio in Brandenborch) on 3 October 1157, thereby beginning the Margraviate of Brandenburg.